Logarithmic double ramification cycles: Introduction

 \subsection{Logarithmic double ramification cycles}

-The definition of the double ramification cycle by Holmes \cite{Holmes2017Extending-the-d} yields cycle classes on particular iterated blow-ups of boundary strata of the moduli space $\oM_{g,n}$ which push forward to $\mathsf{DR}_{g,A}$ on $\oM_{g,n}$.
+The definition of the double ramification cycle by Holmes \cite{Holmes2017Extending-the-d} yields cycle classes on iterated blow-ups of boundary strata of the moduli space $\oM_{g,n}$ which push forward to $\mathsf{DR}_{g,A}$ on $\oM_{g,n}$.
 The \emph{logarithmic Chow ring} $\mathsf{logCH}^g(\oM_{g,n})$ describes the intersection theory on all suitable blow-ups of $\oM_{g,n}$, and Holmes' construction naturally yields a {\em logarithmic double ramification cycle}

 The definition of $\mathsf{logCH}^g(\oM_{g,n})$ is reviewed in Sections \ref{aaa111}--\ref{subsec: Logintersectiontheory} below.
-The class $\mathsf{logDR}_{g,A}$, a refinement of $\mathsf{DR}_{g,A}$, plays a fundamental role in logarithmic Gromov-Witten theory (and has also recently been applied in \cite{CMR22} to the study of double Hurwitz numbers and their generalizations).
+The class $\mathsf{logDR}_{g,A}$, a refinement of $\mathsf{DR}_{g,A}$, plays a fundamental role in logarithmic Gromov-Witten theory (and has recently been applied in \cite{CMR22} to the study of double Hurwitz numbers and in \cite{RanganathanKumaran} to the log Gromov-Witten theory of toric varieties).

 The starting point of our paper is the following question:\,{\em can Pixton's formula for $\mathsf{DR}_{g,A}$ be lifted to a formula for $\mathsf{logDR}_{g,A}$ in the logarithmic cycle theory of the moduli space of curves?} Our main result is a formula for such a lift obtained by applying the universal theory of $\cite{BHPSS}$ to the universal Jacobian over the moduli space of curves with respect to certain stability conditions (using the criterion of \cite{HolmesSchwarz}).